lemuelkumarga/wildlife-trade/README.md

 ## About the Data

-We will be using wildlife trade data from
-<a href="https://www.cites.org/" target="_blank">CITES</a> for the
-period of 2001 to 2015, with the following caveats:
+We will be using wildlife trade data from CITES for the period of 2001 to 2015, with the following caveats:

   - 2016 and 2017 were excluded due to data lag in the year of analysis (2018).
 (See